How to bring positive energy into your home in 2025 – 9 expert tips

 Flooding a room with natural light is an easy way to welcome a boost of positive energy because it links the indoor space to the outside and nature.
 Natural light works wonders for improving your mood and therefore is essential to a home that feels joyful and positive.

-“Research shows that spending time outdoors helps relieve anxiety and stress, boosts mood, and releases feelings of happiness and positive well-being, but as many of us simply don’t have all the time in the day to get out, creating a cozy home environment inspired by the outdoors and natural elements is the next best thing," says Yvonne.
+“Research shows that spending time outdoors helps relieve anxiety and stress, boosts mood, and releases feelings of happiness and positive well-being, but as many of us simply don’t have all the time in the day to get out, creating a cosy home environment inspired by the outdoors and natural elements is the next best thing," says Yvonne.

 8. Introduce uplifting color